 Shauna Davis: It was really this idea of understanding what a college’s vision is.
 And could it be transformational to provide an institution with the resources that really has an idea as to what they would do?
-You think about an education, so many times there’s a lot of creative people who work in education.
-There’s not a lot of resources that are flexible resources that necessarily allow you to do these kinds of things that are so important in this day and age especially, where it’s not enough to say we do good work, we do good work.
-And then people have to see it.
+You think about in education, so many times there’s a lot of creative people who work in education.
+There’s not a lot of resources that are flexible resources that necessarily allow you to do these kinds of things that are so important in this day and age especially, where it’s not enough to say we do good work.
+We do good work, and then people have to see it.
 They have to know about it.
 They have to be a part of it.
 And so we wanted to be able to do that.
 And they were very clear about what they wanted to do, how they would do it.
-They were very clear about that you have to be able to experience it.
+They were very clear about, that you have to be able to experience it.

 Angel Reyna: We’re also, within our educational master plan, we put in a multicultural center and that’s something that this, in terms of the funding from Lumina, will help us to be able to work on.
 We have a new facility that’s coming on board in November that’s going to create secondary effects.
 So we’re already looking at spaces to create that multicultural center to have that space and sense of belonging for our students.
 And it goes beyond just students of color, but also veterans and other populations that are marginalized and need that extra support.
 We want to make sure that we’re inclusive in our supports.
 And then also our website, it’s been a challenge moving from a center to a college, to get our website up to speed, because we were under the mother institution, which is now a sister college.
 It’s not like we magically got all the positions we needed to do this work.